 I once heard a piece of advice that if you want to accomplish something, ask yourself the question “Why?” five times to discover your real motivation for doing it.

-In my work as a health coach, I often encounter people who feel they owe it to other to lose weight.
+In my work as a care manager, I often encounter people who feel they owe it to other to lose weight.
 Their original “Why?” for wanting to lose weight is because they feel inadequate.

 Though this internalized self-deprecation is very common among overweight and non-overweight people alike, I want to challenge the notion of shame-based weight loss.
 I believe a body-positive approach to weight loss, treating it like self-care, is a much more pleasant experience.
 Losing weight because you love yourself, rather than hate yourself, is a far more sustainable motivation.